enemonsieur/offis_repo/PROJECTS/OFFIS/220624_1 ECG EEG and Eye Tracking.md

 "In accordance to the guidelines for HR and HRV measurement in occupational science [57] for ECG measurement, a 1-channel Faros eMotion 180◦ Holter ECG with 1000 Hz sampling frequency was used.
 Eye-tracking data were recorded using SensoMotoric Instruments (SMI) Eye-Tracking Glasses 2 Wireless.
 Sampling frequency for binocular recording was 60 Hz using the inbuilt infrared sensors." [[@blasingInfluenceIncreasingTask2021]]

+## Eye Tracker
-The wearable eye-tracker of Tobii Pro Glasses 2 was used to record the driver’s glance and pupil behavior with Corneal reflection and dark pupil techniques (Tobiipro, 2021). [[@bitkinaAbilityEyetrackingMetrics2021]]
+"The wearable eye-tracker of Tobii Pro Glasses 2 was used to record the driver’s glance and pupil behavior with Corneal reflection and dark pupil techniques (Tobiipro, 2021)." [[@bitkinaAbilityEyetrackingMetrics2021]]

+The metrics tracked are: maximal, minimal, mean, and standard deviation of gaze point (on x/y axis), gaze duration, gaze fixation (on x/y axis), and pupil diameter.

 "The state-trait anxiety inventory (STAI)  questionnaire was utilized to measure the self-reported stress of participants."
 -> To measure stress as reported by participants we use the STAI.
 Stress is measured before and after the experiment. [[@bitkinaAbilityEyetrackingMetrics2021]]